Second Trimester Fatigue in Pregnancy After 35: What the Research Says

 Research directly comparing fatigue experiences between women over and under 35 during pregnancy is limited, but some studies suggest that older pregnant women may be more likely to report fatigue as a significant concern.
 This may be related to several factors: pre-pregnancy sleep quality, the physiological demands of carrying a pregnancy at an older age, the likelihood of having other caregiving responsibilities (including older children), and the greater prevalence of conditions such as thyroid dysfunction that can affect energy and are more common as women age.

 Women over 35 are also more frequently monitored for gestational diabetes, which can affect energy levels.
 If you are experiencing significant fatigue alongside increased thirst, frequent urination beyond typical pregnancy levels, or other unusual symptoms, discussing this with your OB/GYN or midwife is worthwhile.
+Our guide to pregnancy after 35: risks, care, and what to expect covers the monitoring considerations in more detail.

 Supportive Approaches: What the Evidence Suggests